whisthq/whist/main-webserver/docs/index.rst

 Introduction
 ------------

-The Fractal Webserver is responsible for implementating all of Fractal's business logic.
+The Fractal Webserver is responsible for implementing all of Fractal's business logic.
 Its responsibilities include:

-* access control
-* streaming session management
+* Access control (lightweigh authentication by interfacing with Auth0, our authentication provider)

-interfacing frontend with cloud infrastructure passing parameters for streaming sessions
+* Interfacing our frontend (end user applications) with our cloud infrastructure
+* Streaming sessions management (monitoring active instances, etc.)

 In order to fulfill all of its responsibilites, the Fractal Webserver communicates with many other internal and external services.
 It receives incoming requests from:

-* user agents (e.g. the desktop application, browsers, developer tools such as Postman and cURL),
+* User agents (e.g. the desktop applications, browsers, developer tools such as Postman and cURL)
-* the Fractal Host Service,
+* The Fractal Host Service running on Fractal cloud instances
-* instances of the Fractal protocol server running in ECS containers,
+* Instances of the Fractal protocol server running in Fractal containers on Fractal cloud instances
-* GitHub Actions (GHA) workflows, and
+* GitHub Actions (GHA) workflows, for deployment and testing
-* HireFire.

-It also sends outgoing queries to
+It also sends outgoing queries to:

-* databases,
+* Fractal Databases
-* various AWS services,
+* Various AWS services used by Fractal
-* the ECS host service,
+* The Fractal Host Service running on Fractal cloud instances
-* Auth0, and
+* Auth0, the authentication provider used by Fractal
-* Stripe.
+* Stripe, the payment provider used by Fractal

-Indices and tables
+Indices & Tables
 ==================

 * :ref:`genindex`